 - 1. Ensure that management and the external auditors provide to the Committee an annual report on the Corporation's financial control environment as it pertains to the Corporation's financial reporting process and controls. - 2.
 Review and discuss significant financial risks or exposures and assess the steps management has taken to monitor, control, report and mitigate such risk to the Corporation. - 3.
 Review the effectiveness of the overall process for identifying the principal risks affecting the achievement of business plans and provide the Committee's view to the Board. - 4.
 Review in consultation with management and the external auditors the degree of coordination in management's audit plans relating to the internal control environment and the external auditors audit plan and enquire as to the extent the planned scope can be relied upon to detect weaknesses in internal controls, fraud, or other illegal acts.
 The Committee will assess the coordination of audit effort to assure completeness of coverage and the effective use of audit resources.
 Any recommendations made by the auditors for the strengthening of internal controls shall be reviewed and discussed with management. - 5.
 Review the hedging and risk management policies and procedures of the Corporation. - 6.
-Develop a calendar of activities to be undertaken by the Committee for each ensuing year and submit the calendar in the appropriate format to the Board following each annual general meeting of shareholders. - 7.
-Review legal and regulatory matters that may have a material impact on the interim or annual financial statements, related Corporation compliance policies and programs and reports received from regulators. - 8.
-Review policies and procedures with respect to officers' and directors' expense accounts and perquisites, including their use of corporate assets, and consider the results of any review of these areas by the internal auditor or the external auditors. - 9.
+Review legal and regulatory matters that may have a material impact on the interim or annual financial statements, related Corporation compliance policies and programs and reports received from regulators. - 7.
+Review policies and procedures with respect to officers' and directors' expense accounts and perquisites, including their use of corporate assets, and consider the results of any review of these areas by the internal auditor or the external auditors. - 8.
 Review all related party transactions between the Corporation and any officers or directors.